Levi García: AEK Athens

 On 14 September 2020, AEK Athens signed the 22-year-old international by offering Beitar Jerusalem €2.6 million to acquire 60% of García's rights, plus bonuses.
 On 27 September 2020, he scored the opening goal of the 3–0 win of AEK Athens against Lamia on his league debut.

 On 13 December 2020, García scored with a direct corner kick in a 4–3 away win against Apollon Smyrnis.
 On 14 January 2021, García scored with a direct free-kick to give his team a 1–0 away win against Aris Thessaloniki.
 On 20 January 2021, he came in off the bench and sealed a 2–0 home win against Apollon Smyrnis for the first leg of the Greek Cup round of 16.

 On 28 February 2021, he scored in a 1–1 away draw against Panathinaikos.

 His first two seasons in Greece weren't as productive as anticipated, but Matías Almeyda's appointment as the club's new coach at the start of 2022–23 season was crucial to his resurgence.
 Under the guidance of the Argentine, Levi transformed into a great striker, exploiting his speed and physical qualities.
-His adaptability and performances have been praised and as a result various clubs, including Villarreal, are keeping tabs on him, while AEK Athens are not willing to accept anything less than €15,000,000.
+His adaptability and performances have been praised and as a result various clubs, including Villarreal and Celtic, are both keeping tabs on him, while AEK Athens are not willing to accept anything less than €15,000,000.

+On 2 August 2023, García signed a new contract with AEK Athens, running until the summer of 2028.
+His new contract will see him receive a fee of €1,2 million per year, thus ending the efforts of Lens to acquire him.

+Spartak Moscow

+On 7 February 2025, García signed a three-and-a-half-year contract with Russian club Spartak Moscow.